saacostam/tetris-vue/README.md

 # Tetris + Vue

-A Tetris clone built using Vue.
-Using javidx9's tetris video as a reference.
+Clone of Tetris, built using vue, using javidx9's (🙌) tetris video as a reference.

 🎯 [Check it out here!](https://saacostam.github.io/tetris-vue/)